-The investment policy of the City covers the Glendale Successor Agency and limits the amounts that may be invested in any one issuer to 5% or 10% per bank for Bankers' Acceptances.
-This limit excludes investments in U.S. Treasury securities, federal agencies securities, commercial paper, Local Agency Investment Fund, money market mutual funds, and Los Angeles County Pool.
-As of June 30, 2017, there are no investments in any one issuer that represent 5% or more of total Glendale Successor Agency investments.
+The investment policy of the City covers the Glendale Successor Agency and limits the amounts that may be invested in any one issuer to 5%, 10% per bank for bankers' acceptances, 10% per issuer for commercial paper or 10% per fund for money market mutual fund.
+This limit excludes investments in U.S. Treasury securities, federal agencies securities, Local Agency Investment Fund and Los Angeles County Pool.

+Investments in any one issuer that represents 10% or more for commercial paper of total Successor Agency investments are as follows: